meteor/meteor/content/blaze.md

 <h3 id="fetch-in-smart-components">Fetch in helpers</h3>

-Typically, as [outlined in the ui/ux article](ui-ux.html#smart-components) you should fetch data in the same component that you subscribe in.
-In Blaze, it's usually simplest to fetch the data in a helper, which you can then use to pass data into a reusable child component.
+As described in the [UI/UX article](ui-ux.html#smart-components), you should fetch data in the same component where you subscribed to that data.
+In a Blaze smart component, it's usually simplest to fetch the data in a helper, which you can then use to pass data into a reusable child component.
 For example, in the `listShowPage`:

 ```html
 {{> listsShow todosReady=Template.subscriptionsReady